ITNaveen/interview-questions-NT/kubernetes/part-1.md

 ✅ Network Policies: "Can Pod A talk to Pod B?"
 (Basic traffic restrictions) ✅ Service Mesh: "How should Service A talk to Service B?"
 (Advanced traffic routing, security, monitoring)

-Key Service Mesh Concepts

-Sidecar Proxies → Small proxies deployed alongside application containers to handle service communication.
-In AWS App Mesh, the Envoy proxy is used as a sidecar to intercept and manage traffic.

-Control Plane → A centralized component that manages traffic rules and proxy configurations.
-In AWS App Mesh, this is fully managed by AWS, so you don’t have to deploy it manually.

-Data Plane → The layer that routes and processes service-to-service traffic based on the control plane’s instructions.
-It consists of all sidecar proxies handling network traffic between services.

 # Deployment Flow in AWS App Mesh

 You deploy the Sidecar Proxy (Envoy) with your application pods.